 The officer responsible for receiving student complaints for the Faculty of Clinical Medicine is the Director of Postgraduate Education (for cluster 1: Medicine & Haematology - Professor John Sinclair).
-The deputy responsible officer for student complaints in the Faculty of Clinical Medicine is the Secretary to the Degree Committee (Ms Lesley Dixon).
+The deputy responsible officer for student complaints in the Faculty of Clinical Medicine is the Secretary to the Degree Committee (Mrs Elizabeth McIntyre, ejm45@medschl.cam.ac.uk).